kaliberjs/use-observed-ref/readme.md

 This is an internal library to facilitate the use of Observers in hooks

 ## Installation
-You typically don't install this library directly.
+You typically don't use this library directly.

 ## Usage
 ```jsx